-As a leader I often need to make changes to mentalities with are deeply engrained in our company culture.
-I have a simple three-step process for this:
+As a leader I often need to make changes to mentalities that are deeply engrained in our company culture.
+Here is my simple 3-step process for shifting a culture:

 1. Team Discussion